-- Maximise use of Speed cameras in higher risk locations. - To raise, at a national level, the issue of high-powered hire vehicles and to target both users and businesses supplying such vehicles with the available tools and powers of the partnership. - Identify critical list of potential safety hazard locations and propose appropriate and cost effective remedial action. - Develop annual capital programmes of works for road user safety to be considered by members with needs assessments to manage speed camera requests - Respond to community road safety complaints and concerns, making best use of available resources and legislation to enforce against those posing the greatest risk of harm.
+The Community Safety Partnership will: Maximise use of Speed cameras in Develop a road safety needs higher risk locations. assessment that can be used to identify strategic challenges and where tactical - To raise, at a national level, the issue responses are needed thematically and of high-powered hire vehicles and to geographically. target both users and businesses supplying such vehicles with the Educate and engage with children available tools and powers of the across the education sector to partnership. promote road safety.
+Identify critical list of potential Develop high profile targeted safety hazard locations and propose campaign aimed at inconsiderate appropriate and cost effective parking particularly around schools. remedial action.
+Educate and engage with older Develop annual capital programmes drivers targeting those groups of works for road user safety to be highlighted as at greatest risk. considered by members with needs assessments to manage speed - Collaborate with partners on shared camera requests outcome enforcement in high risk areas maximising available shared Respond to community road safety resource. complaints and concerns, making best use of available resources and Develop a pilot aimed at tackling antilegislation to enforce against those social driving using available posing the greatest risk of harm. technology to supplement and compliment the police's enforcement role around traffic offences.